zakharovsergey1000/WebApplication/README.md

 # WebApplication
-Backend for the Alarmer project
+Syncronization server for the Alarmer project